About

 Newfoundland occupies a strategic position at the northeastern edge of North America, commanding the approaches to the Gulf of St. Lawrence and the North Atlantic shipping lanes.
 The island’s rugged coastline features deep fjords, sheltered harbours, and dramatic cliffs, while Labrador’s vast interior encompasses boreal forests, tundra, and some of the oldest rock formations on Earth.

-The surrounding waters include the Grand Banks — one of the world’s richest fishing grounds — and a 200-mile Exclusive Economic Zone encompassing approximately 960,000 km² of ocean.
+The surrounding waters include the Grand Banks — one of the world’s historically richest fishing grounds — and a 200-mile Exclusive Economic Zone encompassing approximately 960,000 km² of ocean.
 The climate ranges from maritime temperate on the island to subarctic in northern Labrador.

 Economy & Resources